-Annex 1 - Live release guidance
+ANNEX 1 Live release handling procedures

-- 1. Prohibit the gaffing of rays. - 2.
-Prohibit the lifting of rays by the gill slits or spiracles. - 3.
-Prohibit the punching of holes through the bodies of rays (e.g. to pass a cable through for lifting the ray). - 4.
-Rays too large to be lifted safely by hand should be, to the extent possible, brailed out of the net using best available method such as those recommended in document WCPFC-SC8-2012/EB-IP-12 (Poison et al, 2012.
-Good practices to reduce the mortality of sharks and rays caught incidentally by the tropical tuna purse seiners). - 5.
-Large rays that cannot be released safely before being landed on deck, should be returned to the water as soon as possible, preferably utilizing a ramp from the deck connecting to an opening on the side of the boat, or if no such ramp is available, lowered with a sling or net.
+- 1. Prohibit the gaffing of rays. - 2.Prohibit the lifting of rays by the gill slits or spiracles. - 3.
+Prohibit the punching of holes through the bodies of rays (e.g. to pass a cable through for lifting the ray). - 4.Rays too large to be lifted safely by hand shall be, to the extent possible, brailed out of the net using best available method such as those recommended in document IOTC-2012-WPEB08-INF07. - 5.Large rays that cannot be released safely before being landed on deck, shall be returned to the water as soon as possible, preferably utilizing a ramp from the deck connecting to an opening on the side of the boat, or if no such ramp is available, lowered with a sling or net.